hallofdreams/hallofdreams.github.io/_posts/2024-03-15-trackmania-2.md

 Those are all probably insoluble problems.
 We can’t make open source projects support all ways in which they can be used.
 Python libraries will always have four different ways of being installed, each version of Linux will be insidiously different from the next.
 Those are things that will always be that way.
 What we **can** do is talk about the difficulties of setup, chronicling the fixes in ways that hopefully don’t just disappear off the face of the internet when a single Reddit account is deleted.
 We can ensure that when someone goes to start writing `FirstCoolProject.py` and, a month later, is deep into writing `ThisCantBeRight.docx`, that brave explorer can see that he's not alone: the vast majority of projects start with banging one's head into a wall of errors and setup issues.

 All these problems are things one can get good at solving.
 We’ve gotten good at solving them, even when its a frustrating nightmare.
-Learning when to pivot vs. when to dig down is always a challenge, but the more times you start a project and have to do something wonky, the more adept you become at making it work, even if its not perfect.
+Learning when to pivot vs. when to dig down is always a challenge, but the more times you start a project and have to do something wonky, the more adept you become at making it work, even if it's not perfect.
 Setting up projects can be extremely daunting, but it must be done in order to actually get to the “good” parts.
-You just need to do the bare minimum to get it working for you, you can solve for others later.
+You just need to do the bare minimum to get it working for you; you can solve for others later.
 Make sure you take good notes, because you will either be referencing them all the time, or wishing all the time that you had notes to reference.

 Perhaps the best lesson is this: you just need it to work.
 On your machine.
 For now.
 It doesn’t need to be perfect, just good enough to let you do what you actually want to do.